nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 * [Using SSL certificates from Let’s Encrypt in your Kubernetes Ingress via cert-manager 🌟](https://medium.com/flant-com/cert-manager-lets-encrypt-ssl-certs-for-kubernetes-7642e463bbce)
 * [medium: Encrypting the certificate for Kubernetes (Let’s Encrypt) 🌟](https://medium.com/avmconsulting-blog/encrypting-the-certificate-for-kubernetes-lets-encrypt-805d2bf88b2a)
 * [rejupillai.com: Let’s Encrypt the Web (for free)](https://www.rejupillai.com/index.php/2021/03/06/configure-tls-on-gke-ingress-for-free-with-lets-encrypt/)
 * [betterprogramming.pub: Kubernetes and SSL Certificate Management 🌟](https://betterprogramming.pub/kubernetes-and-ssl-certificate-management-5f6a4b6f5ae9) Manage SSL certificate orders in K8s with Helm and Let’s Encrypt.
+* [getbetterdevops.io: How to Secure K8S Nginx Ingress With Let’s Encrypt and Cert Manager](https://getbetterdevops.io/k8s-ingress-with-letsencrypt/) Automate the provisioning of Let's Encrypt certificates for ingress resources

 ## RBAC
 * [Configure RBAC in Kubernetes Like a Boss 🌟](https://medium.com/trendyol-tech/configure-rbac-in-kubernetes-like-a-boss-665e2a8665dd) Learn how to configure RBAC in kubernetes.
 In this post, you will configure RBAC both with kubectl and yaml definitions.